(866) 615-9507

 • Reporting and Disclosure: ERISA-covered plans must provide participants with specific information about the plan, including summary plan descriptions and annual reports.
 Exempt plans may not have the same disclosure requirements.

 • Claims Procedures: ERISA sets standards for processing benefit claims and appeals.
-Exempt plans may follow different procedures, which could impact how participants pursue their benefits.
+Exempt plans may follow different procedures, impacting how participants pursue their benefits.

 • Preemption of State Laws: ERISA generally preempts state laws related to employee benefit plans.
 Exempt plans may be subject to various state regulations, leading to variations across different jurisdictions.